Sui Lutris: A Blockchain Combining Broadcast and Consensus: The Architecture

-\Cref{fig:sui-overview} illustrates the high-level interactions between a client and \sysname validators to commit a transaction.
-A user with a private key creates and signs a \emph{user transaction} to either mutate objects they own (case 1) or a mix of objects they own (at least one is gas) and shared objects (case 2).
-This is the only time user signature keys are needed; the remaining process may be performed by the user or a gateway on behalf of the user~(\one).
-The transaction is sent to each \sysname validator, which checks it for validity, locks all input owned objects using their $\objectkey$, signs it, and returns the \emph{signed transaction} to the client~(\two). \Cref{alg:process-tx} describes in details this step.
-It is critical to see that since an $\objectkey$ is locked for a specific transaction, no double-spend can happen.
-As we discuss later, however, there is a chance of liveness loss if the client equivocates.
-This check is also used to prevent attacking consensus with spam transactions which is easy to do in Bullshark~\cite{bullshark} as it orders bytes which could be duplicate transactions.
+\para{Step~\one of \Cref{fig:sui-overview}: Dispatch transactions} A user with a private key creates and signs a \emph{user transaction} to either mutate objects they own (case 1) or a mix of objects they own (at least one is gas) and shared objects (case 2).
+This is the only time user signature keys are needed; the remaining process may be performed by the user or a gateway on behalf of the user.

+\para{Step~\two of \Cref{fig:sui-overview}: Prevalidate transactions} The first challenge \sysname needs to overcome is transaction spamming, occurring when malicious clients submits transactions referencing non-existing or already-spent objects.
+These attack are currently inherent on blockchains that execute post-ordering such as DAGs~\cite{spiegelman2022bullshark,narwhal,stathakopoulou2022state,celestia} as the decoupling that increases their performance also means that they simply orders bytes which could be duplicate transactions.
+In \sysname we circumvent this issue without requiring full execution by adding a prevalidation step before execution.
+This prevalidation step makes sure that only transactions with gas are forwarded to the resource-heavy consensus protocol.

+Specifically, the signed transaction is sent to each \sysname validator in order to check it for validity.
+If it is valid then the validator locally locks all input owned objects using their $\objectkey$, signs it, and returns the \emph{signed transaction} to the client.
+It is critical to see that since an $\objectkey$ is locked for a specific transaction, no double-spend can happen and only one transaction per object can pass this check, preventing spams. \sysname leverages this mechanism to force clients to lock gas objects, thus limiting the ability to spam the network.

+\para{Step~\three of \Cref{fig:sui-overview}: Certificate aggregation} A second benefit of our spam prevention approach is the low cost it imposes on validators.
+Once they sign the transaction it is the job of the client (or any external gateway entity) to collect the responses from a quorum ($2f+1$) of validators to form a \emph{transaction certificate}.
+As a result, unlike consensus-based blockchains, in \sysname, the validators do not need to gossip signatures or aggregate certificates, which is now the responsibility of the client/gateway.